foundersandcoders/error-handling-workshop/README.md

 ### (Bonus exercise if you have time)

-If you have time, build a *router* for your server to handle POST requests to **/submit**.
+Build a *router* for your server to handle POST requests to **/submit**.
 This example should help with dealing with post requests;
 ```javascript
 const qs = require('querystring');